dashifen/secondly/readme.md

 # Secondly

-A WordPress application for time tracking.
+An application for time tracking encapsulated in a WordPress theme.